-The technical details of constructing the phase space averages and tendencies are described in Novak et al. (2017).
-They 195 constructed a two-dimensional phase space where they were able to identify a predator-prey relationship between meridional heat fluxes and mean baroclinicity respectively, as these were used as coordinates in the phase space.
+The technical details of constructing the phase space averages and tendencies are described in (Novak et al., 2017).
+They constructed a two-dimensional phase space where they were able to identify a predator-prey relationship between meridional heat fluxes and mean baroclinicity respectively, as these were used as coordinates in the phase space.
 Results may vary somewhat according to kernel size chosen, though in our study the results were observed to be broadly independent of the size of the kernel used for all reasonable size choices (not shown).

-We start our analysis by constructing a phase space spanned by the FT index and baroclinicity , measured as the Eady growth 200 rate maximum (Hoskins and Valdes, 1990) spatially averaged across our chosen N. Atlantic storm track domain.
-Following 201 Hoskins and Valdes (1990) and Ambaum and Novak (2014), we calculated baroclinicity as the Eady growth rate maximum at 205 750hPa (Ambaum and Novak, 2014, see Eq.
-10), taking a linear approximation for the vertical gradient in zonal wind between 206 the 650hPa and 850hPa levels.
-The kernel averaged phase tendencies for the FT index and mean baroclinicity are shown in 207 Fig. 5.
+We start our analysis by constructing a phase space spanned by the FT index and baroclinicity, measured as the Eady growth rate maximum (Hoskins and Valdes, 1990) spatially averaged across our chosen N. Atlantic storm track domain.
+The kernel averaged phase tendencies for the FT index and mean baroclinicity are shown in Fig. 5.

-- We find that the circulation in the FT-baroclinicity phase space lies entirely on the negative side of the FT index axis and it is in the anti-clockwise direction.
+We find that the circulation in the FT-baroclinicity phase space lies entirely on the negative side of the FT index axis and it is in the anti-clockwise direction.
 (The few trajectories crossing into the positive FT index region are due to kernel smoothing.)
-The phase portrait indicates that mean baroclinicity becomes depleted when starts becoming depleted once the FT index is strengthening has strengthened enough and it recovers only at lower FT index values, which is consistent with results of composite analysis, whereby baroclinicity was found to reduce decrease during extreme events in the FT index (not shown). - 210 The observed baroclinicity depletion could be linked to the growth of baroclinic waves happening at the same time as the
+The phase portrait indicates that mean baroclinicity becomes depleted when the FT index is strengthening and it recovers only at lower FT index values, which is consistent with results of composite analysis, whereby baroclinicity was found to reduce during extreme events in the FT index (not shown).
+The observed baroclinicity depletion could be linked to the growth of baroclinic waves happening at the same time as the FT index increases, therefore care should be taken in inferring causality.
+Nonetheless, our analysis is consistent with the picture that air-sea fluxes locally in time and space damp the synoptic temperature variance, as the negative FT index acts as a measure of both eddy amplitude and of how air-sea heat fluxes might erode temperature gradients (i.e. baroclinicity).